 Export Payments will be calculated by multiplying the applicable Export Tariff rate by the amount of kWh exported.
-This amount is calculated based on the export meter readings that you provide and we have validated.
+This amount is calculated based on the export meter readings that we’ve obtained remotely or you have provided manually (see clause 6) and we have validated.

-Subject to the terms of this Agreement and the SEG Scheme Rules, you will be entitled to receive Export Payments from Bulb during the period from your Confirmation Date to when this Agreement is terminated;
+Subject to the terms of this Agreement and the SEG Scheme Rules, and provided you give us valid biannual export meter readings, you will be entitled to receive Export Payments from Bulb biannually during the period from your Confirmation Date to when this Agreement is terminated;

 We will seek to send your Export payments to you within 60 calendar days of receiving your meter reading.

 We will make payments to you via bank transfer or other payment method that we have agreed with you in the sign-up form (for example, transferring payments to your Bulb supply account);